Improving the experience for stakeholders in the EEO process

 “If you are a federal employee or job applicant and you believe that a federal agency has discriminated against you, you have a right to file a complaint.” - Equal Employment Opportunity Commission

-My team sought to identify ways to improve the customer experience.
-We looked for opportunities to: improve transparency, coordination, support, and proactively address issues early.
+I led a design team to identify ways to improve the customer experience during the EEO process.
+Specifically, my team looked for opportunities to: improve transparency, coordination, support, and proactively address issues early.
+I worked closely with my project partners, who were the process owners of the EEO process.

 Process